aribs/RRSS-Video-Downloader/README.md

    ```

 ## 📝 Usage
-Run the script with the YouTube video URL as an argument:
+Run the script with the YouTubeor Tiktok video URL as an argument:
 ```bash
 python downloader.py "https://www.youtube.com/watch?v=VIDEO_ID"
 ```